LenaicElsig/little-Mouse/README.md

 - 👋 Hi, I’m Lenaïc Elsig
 - 👀 I’m interested in
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Infotronics, in the HES-SO
 - 💞️ I’m looking to collaborate
-- 📫 How to reach me
+- 📫 How to reach me, lenaic.elsig@students.hevs.ch

 <!---
 little-Mouse/little-Mouse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.